Finite-Length Analyses for Source and Channel Coding on Markov Chains: Introduction

-To begin with, we shall explain motivations of this paper.
-Although the problems treated in this paper are not restricted to the channel coding, we consider the channel coding here to explain motivations.
-So far, quite many types of non-asymptotic achievability bounds have been proposed.
-For example, Verd\'u and Han derived a non-asymptotic bound by using the information spectrum approach in order to derive the general formula \cite{verdu:94} (see also \cite{han:book}), which we call the {\em information-spectrum bound}.
+For an explanation of the motivations of this paper, we start with two criteria for finite-length bounds while the problems treated in this paper are not restricted to channel coding.
+Until now, so many types of finite-length achievability bounds have been proposed.
+For example, Verd\'u and Han derived a finite-length bound by using the information spectrum approach in order to derive the general formula \cite{verdu:94} (see also \cite{han:book}), which we call the {\em information-spectrum bound}.
 One of the authors and Nagaoka derived a bound (for the classical-quantum channel) by relating the error probability to the binary hypothesis testing \cite[Remark 15]{hayashi:03} (see also \cite{wang:12}), which we call the {\em hypothesis testing bound}.
 Polyanskiy {\em et.~al.} derived the {\em RCU (random coding union) bound} and the {\em DT (dependence testing) bound} \cite{polyanskiy:10}\footnote{A bound slightly looser (coefficients are worse) than the DT bound can be derived from the hypothesis testing bound of \cite{hayashi:03}.}.
-There is also Gallager's bound \cite{gallager:65}.
+Also, Gallager's bound \cite{gallager:65} is known as an efficient bound to derive the exponential decreasing rate.

-Although it is not stated explicitly in any literatures, we believe that there are two important criteria for non-asymptotic bounds: \begin{itemize} \item Computational complexity, and
+Here, we focus on two important criteria for finite-length bounds: \begin{description} \item[(C1)] Computational complexity for the bound, and